commerce-docs/devdocs-for-tests/security/google-recaptcha.md

   - Configuration
 ---

-This extension adds the Google reCAPTCHA module to your Magento installation.
 Google reCAPTCHA provides a greater level of security for both the storefront and Admin UI than is available with standard CAPTCHA, and gives you the ability to:

 -  Verify when customers create accounts, retrieve passwords, log in to their accounts, or contact your company.
 -  Enhance security when Admin users log in.